virtualdataset/virtdata-java/virtdata-userlibs/src/main/resources/docs-for-virtdata/virtdata-funcref/funcref_general.md

 ## Expr

-Allow for the use of arbitrary expressions according to the \[MVEL\](http://mvel.documentnode.com/) expression language.
+Allow for the use of arbitrary expressions according to the [MVEL](http://mvel.documentnode.com/) expression language.
 Variables that have been set by a Save function are available to be used in this function.
-The variable name \*\*cycle\*\* is reserved, and is always equal to the current input value.
+The variable name `cycle` is reserved, and is always equal to the current input value.
+This is not the same in every case as the current cycle of an operation.
+It could be different if there are preceding functions which modify the input value.

 - double -> Expr(java.lang.String: expr) -> double
 - long -> Expr(java.lang.String: expr) -> int